 I'm a costume designer, technician, and educator currently based in Spokane, Washington, where I teach at Gonzaga University.
 I have designed and built costumes in Ohio, Illinois, Indiana, California, and Washington.
-I hold an MFA in Costume Design from University of California, Irvine; an MA in Theatre from Miami University in Oxford, OH; and a BA in Communications with a minor in classical voice from Taylor University in Upland, IN.
+I hold an MFA in Costume Design from University of California, Irvine, and an MA in Theatre from Miami University in Oxford, OH.
 This scholarly base inspires my design work, as hearty research and thorough script analysis are hallmarks of my creative efforts.

 Some favorite designs include Much Ado About Nothing (Gonzaga), As You Like It (UC Irvine), Cyrano: Rehearsed (New Edgecliff Theatre in Cincinnati, OH), Embraceable Me (Little Fish Theatre in San Pedro, CA) and The Conversion of Ka'ahumanu (Miami).

 I've worked as a costume technician for the Marriott Theatre in Lincolnshire, IL; Kaiser Permanente Educational Theatre in North Hollywood, CA; and Broadway Costumes, a large rental house in Chicago, IL.
 My specialties include wig styling, draping, and dyeing.